Introduction -the Companies House Confirmation Statement

 Report changes during the year

-All private limited companies are required to report certain changes in their company details as they take place during the course of the year.
+All private limited companies are required to report specific changes in their company details.
+They do this as any changes take place during the year.
 This process is in place so that the information held by Companies House is up to date.

 One frequent change may include a change in your registered office address.
-Another change may be when you appoint or resign the officials or the change of a company official’s address.
+Another change may be when you appoint or resign the officials or change a company official’s address.

 If you would like to change the name of your limited company, we have a separate guide for this.

-Once again, you can file these changes via the WebFiling service on the Companies House website.
+Once again, you can file most changes via the WebFiling service on the Companies House website.

-It is a legal duty to file a Confirmation Statement each year.
-Failure to do so could lead Companies House coming to the assumption that your company is no longer trading.
+It is a legal duty to file CS01 form (Companies House) every year.
+Failure to do so could lead Companies House to assume that your company is no longer trading.
 As a result, they could then strike your business off the register.

-If your company does not have a secretary, it will be one of the directors who will takes the duty of ensuring that the Confirmation Statement form is filed on time every year.
+If your company does not have a secretary, it will be one of the directors who will ensure that the form CS01 is filed on time every year.

-If you complete the Confirmation Statement yourself, you will need to check through the details.
+You must check the details if you complete the CS01 form yourself.
 Please make sure that you make any necessary changes before you file this and file it on time.